 15.3.2 - Has a gender balanced contribution and participation been considered in the filling out of this questionnaire?
-Gender balance is explicitly considered and effectively implemented in the process.
+Gender balance has not been explicitly considered or implemented in the process.

 15.3.3 - Were you given adequate time (i.e. roughly ten months) to gather necessary information and to fill in this questionnaire?
+No